 The answer is: many of these experiences are common—but that doesn’t mean you have to go through them alone.

 The perinatal period is delicate because it asks so much of you, often all at once.
 It’s a time when support matters deeply.
-Not just practical support (though yes, someone bringing you a meal can feel like winning the lottery), but emotional support too.
+Not just practical support, but emotional support too.
 This is where therapy can help.
 Therapy offers a space that is just for you.
 A space where you can be fully honest—without fear of judgment, pressure, or needing to “have it all together.”
 A space where you can talk openly about the parts of this experience that feel confusing, heavy, or even scary.